 2011-12: Pepin led College-Charles Lemoyne in goals and points in his first season in midget AAA hockey.
 He scored 22 goals with 18 assists in 38 games and was third on the Riverains with 93 penalty minutes.
 Pepin was the second player taken in the 2012 QMJHL Entry Draft after Sherbrooke selected Donald Audette — being chosen in the first round by Prince Edward Island.

 2013-14: Pepin played for Canada’s gold medal U18 team at the 2013 Ivan Hlinka Memorial tournament in August before returning to Charlottetown for his second junior season.
-After a slow start he was traded to Gatineau in exchange for a player and two first round picks.
-Pepin scored 8 goals with 9 assists and was -8 with 58 penalty minutes in 37 games with the re-christened Islanders before the trade.
-In 23 regular season games with Gatineau he scored 9 goals with 8 assists and was +7 with 11 penalty minutes.
+After a slow start he was traded to Gatineau in January 2014.
+Pepin scored 8 goals with 9 assists and was minus-8 with 58 penalty minutes in 37 games with the re-christened Islanders before the trade.
+In 23 regular season games with Gatineau he scored 9 goals with 8 assists and was plus-7 with 11 penalty minutes.
 The Olympiques finished fourth in the West Division and advanced to the second round in the playoffs.
-Pepin scored 4 goals with 1 assist and was +4 with 4 penalty minutes in eight playoff games.
-He had no points or penalty minutes in five games at the Ivan Hlinka Tournament.
+Pepin scored 4 goals with 1 assist and was plus-4 with 4 penalty minutes in eight playoff games.
+He had no points nor penalty minutes in five games at the Ivan Hlinka Tournament.
 Canada defeated the USA, 4-0, in the gold medal game.
-Pepin was ranked 110th amongst North American skaters in Central Scouting’s final rankings prior to the 2014 NHL Draft and was invited to the NHL Scouting Combine in May.
+Pepin was ranked 110th amongst North American skaters in the Central Scouting final rankings and was invited to the NHL Scouting Combine in May.
 He was selected by Colorado in the fourth round (114th overall) in the 2014 NHL Draft.